 - \ The Authority began offering NJCLASS loans in 1991, pursuant to P.L.
 1991, c.
-268 - \ The Authority services all NJCLASS loans in-house, including: - Standard NJCLASS loans (10-year, 15-year, or 20-year repayment options) - NJCLASS Consolidation loans (25-year or 30-year repayment options) - Consolidation is available only for borrowers of two or more NJCLASS loans - NJCLASS Refinance loans (10-year or 15-year repayment options) - ReFi+ loans are available for borrowers with NJCLASS and federal Parent PLUS loans as well as school-certified private educational loans. - \ Borrowers of NJCLASS loans must meet credit underwriting and other criteria: - Minimum income required: \$40,000 from either student borrower or cosigner(s) - Minimum credit score required: 670 - Student must not have an outstanding default on a federal or state student loan - Verification of student's enrollment at eligible postsecondary institution - Certification by postsecondary institution that loan amount does not exceed total cost of attendance minus all grant and scholarship aid for which the student qualified - Postsecondary institution verifies each student's academic progress - Applicants can opt-in to text updates regarding the loan application process
+268 - \ The Authority services all NJCLASS loans in-house, including: - Standard NJCLASS loans (10-year, 15-year, or 20-year repayment options) - NJCLASS Consolidation loans (25-year or 30-year repayment options) - Consolidation is available only for borrowers of two or more NJCLASS loans - NJCLASS Refinance loans (10-year or 15-year repayment options) - ReFi+ loans are available for borrowers with NJCLASS and federal Parent PLUS loans as well as school-certified private educational loans. - \ Borrowers of NJCLASS loans must meet credit underwriting and other criteria - The student borrower or cosigner(s) must meet both minimum income and credit score requirement: - Minimum income required is \$40,000 - Minimum credit score required is 670 - Student must not have an outstanding default on a federal or state student loan - o Verification of student's enrollment at eligible postsecondary institution - Certification by postsecondary institution that loan amount does not exceed total cost of attendance minus all grant and scholarship aid for which the student qualified - o Postsecondary institution verifies each student's academic progress - o Applicants can opt-in to text updates regarding the loan application process

 Figure 1.
-Income of Borrowers Approved for NJCLASS Loans from July 1, 2020 to June 30, 2021 (Excludes Refinance & Consolidation loans)
+Income of Borrowers Approved for NJCLASS Loans from July 1, 2021 to June 30, 2022 (Excludes Refinance & Consolidation loans)